Safavid dynasty: Self-identification and worldview

 The identity created by the Safavid monarchs and the Persian-speaking urban elites who backed them was based on religion.
-The Safavids portrayed themselves as the rightful successors of the Twelve Imams in Shia Islam and reinforced this claim by inventing a genealogical link to the third Shia Imam, Husayn ibn Ali, through his supposed marriage to Shahrbanu, the daughter of last Sasanian ruler Yazdegerd III.
+The Safavids portrayed themselves as the rightful successors of the Twelve Imams in Shia Islam and reinforced this claim through their fabricated genealogical link to the third Shia Imam, Husayn ibn Ali, through his supposed marriage to Shahrbanu, the daughter of last Sasanian ruler Yazdegerd III.
+By constructing this lineage, the Safavids emphasized their Persian genealogical heritage.

 The Safavids also drew inspiration from earlier times, both historical and mythological.
 The historical component was the Turco-Mongol tradition, which the Safavids considered themselves the inheritor of.
 The 14th century warlord Timur influenced their self-image.
 In his autobiography, Shah Tahmasp I mentioned that he often read the Tarikh-e Teymur.
 This romanticized past was given renewed attention once the Safavids abandoned their role as warriors.